Danny Racchi: Kilmarnock

-Following a trial, he was offered a two-year contract by Scottish Premier League club Kilmarnock in May.
+Following a trial, Racchi was offered a two-year contract by Scottish Premier League club Kilmarnock in May.
 He signed for them on 21 June 2011.

 Racchi made his debut for Kilmarnock on 10 September in a 3–2 victory home to Dunfermline Athletic, coming on as a second-half substitute.
 He scored his first goal for Kilmarnock in a 2–1 defeat to Celtic at Celtic Park on 24 December, after coming on as a substitute.
 Racchi then started nine days later on 2 January 2012 and scored an 89th-minute winner against St Mirren with the game finishing 2–1 to Kilmarnock.
 After the match, Rachhi says: "It has been a little bit frustrating and there's definitely more to come from me.
 I can provide goals for Killie but you need to be on the pitch to do that."
-In April, Racchi continues to be in and out in the first team, but he would score the opening game before making an assist, in a 4–3 win over Inverness CT.
+In April, Racchi continues to be in and out in the first team, but he would score the opening game before making an assist, in a 4–3 win over Inverness Caledonian Thistle.
 In his first season at Kilmarnock, Racchi made nineteen appearances and scored three times.

-His second season started for Racchi when he made three appearances, mostly coming on as a substitute.
-Racchi scored his first goal of the season on 15 September 2012, in a 2–1 loss against Hibernian.
+Racchi's second season started when he made three appearances, mostly coming on as a substitute.
+He scored his first goal of the season on 15 September 2012, in a 2–1 loss against Hibernian.
 Following this, Racchi began making assists in two matches.
 Despite described as a star player in the 2012–13 season by Manager Kenny Shiels, his first team opportunities was limited furthermore, as he soon sustained a knee injury during a match against Aberdeen in a 3–1 loss.
 He made his return in late-November, in a 2–1 loss against St Johnstone.
 Afterwards, Racchi expressed happiness to be back on the pitch, though sitting out made him feel miserable.
 However, he was absent again after suffering a serious illness.

 Towards the end of the 2012–13 season, Racchi was fined four weeks wages and released by the club early.
 After being released, Racchi took the board of the Scottish Professional Football League in a preliminary hearing over a contractual dispute.